The Russian take on the superhero genre

 The plot is the same one as GoldenEye of all things but with the Fantastic Four instead of James Bond and Bane instead of Sean Bean.
 It scales up nicely with the antagonist getting more and crazier and the set pieces getting larger and larger till there isn’t much of Moscow left that isn’t on fire.

 The Bad: Here are the powers of the Russian Fantastic Four.
 A guy who can throw rocks, a guy who turns into a bear, a guy who is Nightcrawler but with an Asian ninja twist, and a woman who becomes invisible when she gets wet (Insert tasteless comment here).
 Now on the surface, those powers sound pretty stupid.
-In all fairness to our Russian friends here are the superpowers of the original Fantastic Four.
+However, in all fairness to our Russian friends, here are the superpowers of the original Fantastic Four.
 A man who is made of rocks, a man who can catch fire, a woman who can become invisible and a man who can stretch or enlarge any part of his body (Insert tasteless comment here).

 The Ugly: Our villain is Bane.
-Same outfit and look he even does that break the heroes back over my knee thing.
+Same outfit and look, he even does that break the heroes back over my knee thing.
 There is an homage, and there is stealing, and this was grand theft Batman Villian.

 Yes, the bear guy is silly (He turns into a bear I mean not a bulletproof or flying bear just a regular bear who has a chaingun and rides elevators and worries about his long lost love and somehow always has pants on when he changes back even though we could all see that the bear wasn’t wearing pants just a minute ago cause that would be silly.